MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/add-screen-context-variables.md

     `Navigate(Target, ScreenTransition.Fade)`

    > [!NOTE]
-   > In the formula above where it says **Target** enter the name of the screen that you are navigating to.
+   > In the formula above where it says **Target** enter the name of the screen that you're navigating to.

 ## More information